QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-09-creating-repository.md

     ```file://C:/home/pointing/to/repository_root``` on Windows.

 #### Where can you  share it?
-These are the options for sharing: on Github, Bitbucket (they need to be
+These are the options for sharing: on Github, GitLab, Bitbucket (they need to be
-public repositories), local file system (if you want to share the
+public repositories), Gogs (*Go Git Service*), local file system (if you want to share the
 collections with your colleagues on the network), or in your own server
 with the HTTP(S) protocol.

-**Github and Bitbucket**
+**Github, GitLab and Bitbucket**

 There is nothing complicated here if you are already familiar with git.
 After preparing the repository on your local machine, you can make it